Thomasporta/thomasporta.github.io/herdem.md

 ### Role

 I programmed the herding behaviour using Boid algorithm with some modified components to account for fences and dogs.
-For performance reasons the AI is executed at set intervals which can me modified according to needs.
+For performance reasons the sheep behaviour is executed at set intervals which can be modified according to needs.

 ### Additional Screenshot